Menrath/wordpress-activitypub/readme.txt

 = Unreleased =

 * Changed: Manually granting `activitypub` cap no longer requires the receiving user to have `publish_post`.
+* Fixed: Negotiation of ActivityPub requests for custom post types when queried by the ActivityPub ID.

 = 5.0.0 =